yesihaveidea/myrtille/README.md

 - Start remote application from URL
 - File transfer (local and roaming accounts)
 - PDF Virtual Printer
+- Audio support
 - HTML4 and HTML5 support
 - Responsive design
 - Remote clipboard support
 - PNG, JPEG and WEBP compression
 - Realtime connection information
 - On-screen/console/logfile debug information
+- REST APIs (i.e.: hide connection information from the browser, tracks connections, monitor remote sessions, etc.)
 - fully parameterizable

 ## Requirements
 - Browser: any HTML4 or HTML5 browser (starting from IE6!).
 No extension or administrative rights required.
-- Gateway (myrtille): IIS 7 or greater (preferably IIS 8+ with websocket protocol enabled) and .NET 4.5+
+- Gateway (myrtille): IIS 7 or greater (preferably IIS 8+ with websocket protocol enabled) and .NET 4.5+ (with WCF Services > HTTP Activation enabled)
 - RDP server: any RDP enabled machine (preferably Windows Server but can also be Windows XP, 7, 8, 10 or Linux xRDP server)
 - SSH server: any SSH server (tests were made using the built-in Windows 10 OpenSSH server)